-As detailed in Exhibit 13(e)(1), significant impacts to aquatic species within the Facility Site are not anticipated.
+As detailed in Exhibit 13(e)(1), significant impacts to aquatic species within the Facility Site are not anticipated and potential direct and indirect impacts to the Chenango River (Stream 23-ST001), a mussel screening stream identified by the NYSDEC, have been avoided.
 There is no indication that listed threatened or endangered aquatic species or aquatic invasive species are present within the Facility Site specifically.
-Common pathways for aquatic invasive species introduction are not likely to occur during Facility construction and operation, and the Applicant will prepare an Invasive Species Control and Management Plan in accordance with 16 NYCRR Section 1100-10.2(f)(4).
+Common pathways for aquatic invasive species introduction are likely not to occur during Facility construction and operation, and the Applicant will prepare an Invasive Species Control and Management Plan in accordance with 19 NYCRR §900-10.2(f)(4).
 In addition, avoidance of direct impacts and measures implemented to minimize indirect impacts to surface waters (e.g., SWPPP [Appendix 13-C]) will also serve to avoid or mitigate impacts to any commonly occurring aquatic species in the area.